wowi42/Moustash/README.md

 Moustash
 ========
-Moustash is project which permit to have a scalable notification system.
+Moustash is a project which permit to have a scalable notification system.
 Moustash is 3 parts project

 ##Cuir